Category Archives: legend

 I digress that before Andy Griffith headed over to television, he riveted audiences with his performance as Larry ‘Lonesome’ Rhodes in A Face in the Crowd, also starring Patricia Neal, Anthony Franciosa, Lee Remick and Walter Matthau.

-If you are unfamiliar with the TV Show, Andy Griffith stars as well-known criminal defense attorney Ben Matlock.
+If you are unfamiliar with the TV Show, Andy Griffith stars as the well-known criminal defense attorney Ben Matlock.
 He takes on some of the most challenging cases with great rivals.

 The roster of guest stars alone will encourage you to view the DVD.
 The cast includes Don Knotts, Dick Van Dyke, Bryan Cranston and Scott Bakula.
 I could joke around and say it would be a felony to miss these shows, but I was entertained watching shady siblings, an eccentric millionaire and a killer comic, to name a few.